yotsugi33/m1l4dyh4cK/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Thank you for checking out My Web3 C Library!
-If you have any questions or feedback, feel free to reach out! (｡♥‿♥｡) Happy coding! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ text
+If you have any questions or feedback, feel free to reach out! (｡♥‿♥｡) Happy coding! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

-### Notes:
-- Replace `yourusername` in the installation section with your actual GitHub username.
-- Customize the features, usage examples, and any other sections as needed to fit your library's specifics. (≧▽≦)

 ## Author